 (ejm) Eric began his career at Fredericksburg & Spotsylvania NMP right out of college.
 His career has taken him to Gettysburg NMP, Manassas NBP, and Richmond NBP, but he always wanted to return to Fredericksburg.
 As the park's cultural resources manager, Eric enjoys working with the resources that define the park and its significance.
 In addition to the Fredericksburg area's Civil War history, Eric finds the park's developmental history fascinating as well.
 Until Boston's Fenway Park becomes a unit of the National Park Service, Eric is happy to make his home at Fredericksburg & Spotsylvania NMP.

 You'll find Eric's initials behind several Facebook posts--including the popular "Inside the Vault" historic photo series--and as a frequent author for the park's blog.

 Noel G. Harrison came to history via his interests in railway grades, abandoned quarries, and sixties garage music, and to public history in Fredericksburg via degrees in history and historic preservation at the University of Mary Washington.
-Noel has worked as a historian at Fredericksburg & Spotsylvania National Military Park off and on since 1984, with excursions into a curator's job at the Fredericksburg Area Museum and Cultural Center and stints as a fortysomething graduate student at the University of Virginia.
-He has published two books on the houses, house-sites, and other civilian landmarks of the Chancellorsville and Fredericksburg battlefields, and a number of booklets and articles on Virginia's military and transportation past, as well as on Civil War photogaphy and cycloramas.
+Noel has worked as a historian at Fredericksburg & Spotsylvania NMP off and on since 1984, with stints as a curator at the Fredericksburg Area Museum and Cultural Center and as a fortysomething graduate student at the University of Virginia.
+He's published two books on the houses, house-sites, and civilian landmarks of the Chancellorsville and Fredericksburg battlefields, and a number of booklets and articles on Virginia's military and transportation past, as well as on Civil War photogaphy and cycloramas.

 Look for "Harrison" on our park blog for Noel's fascinating insights into photographs and sites.